-The Human Subject Protection Program Plan (HRP-101) describes how the University complies with the ethical and legal requirements in the conduct of research with human participants.
+The Human Research Protection Program Plan (HRP-101) describes how the University complies with the ethical and legal requirements in the conduct of research with human participants.

 The Investigator Manual (HRP-103) is designed to guide investigators through the policies and procedures relating to research with human participants.

 The Health Insurance Portability and Accountability Act (HIPAA) and Research addresses the role of the University and the University’s IRB with respect to HIPAA obligations.